How to start a club

 - Student Organization Chartering Packet (chartering packet Word Doc)

-B. Submit these items to the Student Senate Director of Student Organizations by the third Friday of the semester.
+B. Submit these items to the Student Senate Director of Student Organizations

 - The Student Organization Chartering Packet should be submitted in printed, hard copy due to the requirement of signatures.